integreat-io/integreat-transporter-http/README.md

 - `responseFormat`: Controls what format the body data is returned in. `base64` will encode the raw body buffer as base64, while `string` will simply return the body as a string.
 Default is `string`
+- `timeout`: Timeout in milliseconds for the request.
+Default is 120000

 ### Running the tests